tamucc-comp-bio/classroom_repo_2024/lectures/lecture03.md

 </details>

 ## In Class Activities

 ### [I. Quiz](https://forms.office.com/Pages/ResponsePage.aspx?id=8frLNKZngUepylFOslULZlFZdbyVx8RLiPt1GobhHnlUNEpSWTVNREU0N1IxUDNLU0tPMVYyUkpSRC4u)

 ### II.
 Review of What We Have Learned

-1. There are several commands for navigating and manipulating a computer file directory
+1. There are several commands for navigating and manipulating a computer file directory.
+I made a [linux cheat sheet](https://github.com/tamucc-comp-bio-2020/classroom_repo/blob/master/resources/CheatSheetLinux_8-12-2016.pdf) for students learning to use linux that you can print out on a single double sided sheet of paper and use as a desk reference.
   * `cd`    change directories
   * `pwd`   where am I?
   * `ls`    show contents of `pwd`